alexandre-soares/react-video-uploader/README.md

   }
 ```

-You can ask for an API key on the Authenticate Page (https://docs.api.video/reference/post_auth-api-key) once you're registered
+You can ask for an API key on the Authenticate Page (https://docs.api.video/reference/post_auth-api-key) once you're registered on the platform.

+Then you just need to click on the input (or the choose file button) and choose the video you want to upload.
+After that, uou should see a progress bar and a final success message with the link to see the video.

+Enjoy!